DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/05 Bind the Scheduler to Data.md

 ---

-Run the code and ensure that the widget properly displays all appointments.
+Run the code and ensure that the **Scheduler** properly displays all appointments.